 Once the adhesive is removed.
 Dip a clean microfiber cloth in the fresh water and wring until only slightly damp.
 Wipe down the walls to get rid of all of the adhesive.
 Allow the area to air-dry at least overnight before attempting to paint or repaper the room.

-Because there are so many different finishes and wallpaper materials, we recommend testing these cleaning methods on a scrap of wallpaper or in a hidden area first to test for damage to the wallpaper finish.
+Because there are so many different finishes and wallpaper materials, test these cleaning methods on a scrap of wallpaper or in a hidden area first to test for damage.

-If the adhesive has dried and is in a blob, try using a plastic paint scraper to chip away the glue.
+- Use a plastic paint scraper.
+If the adhesive has dried in a distinct streak or droplet, try using a plastic paint scraper to chip away the glue.
 As you get closer to the wallpaper's surface, soften the glue with a warm, damp microfiber towel so it can then be wiped away.